RedDeadDepresso/BAAuto/README.md

 * Ascreencap does not work.
 Use uiautomator2 instead.
 * The GUI is a mess, in particularly the Mission/Commissions/Event section.
 * The script depends highly on time.sleep() making it sometimes slow.
 * No implementation of data validation for the config.json.
-Script will most likely crash if the file is corrupted.
+GUI and Script will most likely crash if the file is corrupted or have incorrect data.